The Science of Gratitude: How One Habit Boosts Health and Happiness

 - How to Build Gratitude Into Your Day: You can practice “gratitude prompts” during routine activities, like thinking of something you’re thankful for each time you wash your hands or when you walk through a doorway.
 The goal is to use everyday situations to regularly pull your attention toward the aspects of life that you appreciate, big or small.
 This consistent gratitude attitude can help buffer daily stressors.
 And remember, gratitude doesn’t mean ignoring problems or forcing positivity; it’s about balancing out our natural stress bias by deliberately focusing on the sources of goodness and support in our lives.
 In doing so, we nourish both emotional resilience and cardiovascular health.

-The information provided in this article is for educational and informational purposes only and is not intended as health or medical advice.
+The information provided in this article is for educational and informational purposes only and is not intended as health, medical, or financial advice.
 Do not use this information to diagnose or treat any health condition.
 Always consult a qualified healthcare provider regarding any questions you may have about a medical condition or health objectives.
 Read our disclaimers.